formulagames/Formula/README.txt

 - Draw a card

 This does not work well:
 - Reset to beginning of turn.
-If you dragged a card to the "formula" section and you want believe you made a mistake and want to take the card back, you can click the "reset" button.
+If you dragged a card to the "formula" section and you believe you made a mistake and want to take the card back, you can click the "reset" button.
 However, when you click this button, the card does go back in your hand, but unfortunately, also stays in the "formula" section.
 This should not happen, but I do not know why this.